 All About Quinoa: here’s the details about one of our favorite ancient gluten-free grains.
 Plus the easiest cooking method and the answer to the question: is quinoa gluten-free?

 Quinoa (pronounced Keen-wah) is an ancient food that has been cultivated in South American Andes since at least 3,000 B.C.
 Quinoa has been a staple food of millions of native inhabitants, the Incas called quinoa the "mother grain" and revered it as sacred.
 Technically quinoa is not a true grain, but is the seed of the Chenopodium or Goosefoot plant.
 It is used as a grain and substituted for grains because of it's cooking characteristics.
 The name comes from the Greek words, chen (a goose) and pous (a foot).

-In Peru, Chile, and Bolivia, quinoa is widely cultivated for its nutritious seeds, and they are referred to as “little rice.”
+In Peru, Chile, and Bolivia, quinoa is widely cultivated for its nutritious seeds, and they are referred to as "little rice."
 The seeds are used in creating various soups, pastas and bread, and also fermented with millet to make a beer-like beverage.
 Quinoa has been grown outside of South America for a relatively short time.
-It is grown in Canada and has been grown in the U.S. in Colorado since the 1980’s.
-Quinoa can be found in most natural food stores in the U.S. Quinoa-based pastas, flours and wraps can also be found in major or specialty grocery stores.
+It is grown in Canada and has been grown in the U.S. in Colorado since the 1980's.
+Quinoa can be found in most grocers and natural food stores in the U.S. Quinoa-based pastas, flours and wraps can also be found in major or specialty grocery stores.